nitrain/book/book/intro.md

 ## About the author

 Nicholas Cullen has a BS in Systems Engineering from University of Florida and a PhD in Neuroscience from Lund University in Sweden.
 He has 10+ years of experience developing tools for medical imaging in Python, R, and C++.
-He has published 40+ high-impact journal articles on fluid and imaging biomarkers, clinical trials, and neurodegenerative diseases.
+He has published 40+ high-impact journal articles on biomarkers, clinical trials, and neurodegenerative diseases.

-He started nitrain to make medical imaging AI more accessible to clinical researchers. to If you have any questions, he can be reached at nickcullen31@gmail.com.
+He started nitrain to make medical imaging AI more accessible to clinical researchers.
+If you have any questions, he can be reached at nickcullen31@gmail.com.